 Locked in between Belgium, Germany and France, Luxembourg has an area of about 998 square miles (2,586 square kilometers).
 This is still more than 200 square miles smaller than the state of Rhode Island.
 Luxembourgish, French and German are the official languages.
 Each language is used in different levels of school and each one serves a different purpose in society, so most people speak all three.

 This was where Andy and I started our trip in May.
 Though we did enjoy seeing Vianden Castle, we were not so impressed with the rest of our time there.
-Read here for more on Vianden Castle.
+I’ve heard it’s a great country for hiking and other outdoor activities though.

 I hope you’ve all enjoyed this journey through the seven smallest countries in Europe.
 Though these countries are all very small, they pack a lot in.
 Each has its own culture and history, and a unique place in Europe.
 Some, like Andorra, are a little more difficult to get to and require a little more planning, but then there’s the Vatican right in the middle of Rome.